Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 ### Unix

 Unix is ​​a family of operating systems.
-The first version was developed from 1969.
+The first version was developed starting in 1969.
 Unix is ​​characterized by being portable and multitasking.

-Nowadays, Unix operating systems are widely used in a multitude of devices that range from the most capable supercomputers to the most popular mobile phones, through the computers that we use daily at our desks.
+Unix operating systems are widely used in a multitude of devices that range from the most capable supercomputers to the mobile phones and computers that we use daily.
 The philosophy of Unix systems is characterized by:

 - a hierarchical file system,
 - a large collection of small programs that can work in series,